isomerpages/moe-eunoiajc/news/2025/_posts/2025-01-24-post-Appeals for JC1 Admission 2025.md

 who wish to appeal on other grounds are unlikely to be successful if they have not met the course Cut-Off Point (COP) for the year and do not present extenuating circumstances to merit a transfer.</p>
+<p>The 2025 COP of the Science and Arts courses will be updated on 4 Feb.</p>
 <p></p><a class="isomer-image-wrapper" href="https://go.gov.sg/eunoiajcjaeappeals2025"><img style="width: 25%;" height="auto" width="100%" alt="Online Form" src="/images/Form.png"></a>
 <p></p>
 <h4><strong>Instructions</strong></h4>